Beginning therapy can feel daunting and finding someone you feel comfortable talking to is an important part of the process.

 As well as offering psychotherapy in Salisbury, I have worked for the Bath Centre for Psychotherapy and Counselling (BCPC) Low Cost Service, providing short to medium term counselling for adults facing a wide range of difficulties.

-I have helped clients who have experienced:
+I have successfully helped clients who have experienced:

 • Depression

-• Stress
+• Trauma

 • Lack of motivation or direction